beigeworm/PicoLogger-Hardware-Keylogger/README.md

 This allows you to download, edit, and delete all files on the file system.

+**Windows File Exfiltration** (Pico W &amp; Pico 2 W only)

+Navigate to the `Exfiltration` page.
+Here you can deploy a file exfiltration agent to run on windows. this allows you to navigate all drives on the host and save them to Picologger (3MB max for pico 2w) over serial
+1. Click `Deploy Agent` while connected to a Windows host. (you can use the hidden switch to hide the console once running)
+2. Wait 10 - 20 seconds for the agent to start on the host (the Powershell script for this can be found in `Scripts` folder.
+[Remote-Exfiltration-Agent.ps1](Scripts/Remote-Exfiltration-Agent.ps1)
+3. You should now be able to navigate any specified drive (C:\ by default)
+4. you can also use Picologger as a wireless usb drive this way.

 **OLED User Interface** (Pico W &amp; Pico 2 W only)